smartIU/habit-tracker/README.md

 ## Features

-- Create habits that can be simply checked off or that need to accumulate progress over time
+- Create habits that can be checked off instantly or that need to accumulate progress over time
-  - when creating your habits, this is reflected by the "goal", choose "1" or leave this property empty for a task to check-off
+  - When creating your habits this is reflected by the "amount of progress to complete the task", choose "1" or leave this property empty for a check-off task
 - Supports daily, weekly and monthly tasks as well as freely defined periods spanning any number of days
-  - note that weekly periods always start on Mondays and monthly periods on the 1st of the month
-  - whereas freely defined periods start on the day you create the respective habit
+  - Note that weekly periods always start on Mondays and monthly periods on the 1st of the month, whereas freely defined periods start on the day you create the respective habit
 - A Lightweight SQLite database file to store your habits is created automatically upon start